 Goaltender Dominik Hasek picked up his 100th career victory on Oct.
 26, 2006, in a 6-3 win over the visiting Hartford Whalers.
 He became the first-ever European-born netminder to win 100 games in the NHL.

 A Big Night in 1980

 Oct.
 26, 1980, proved to be quite the eventful evening on the NHL schedule.
-40 years ago, today, Peter Stastny scored his first NHL goal, in the Quebec Nordiques’ 7-4 loss at the Chicago Blackhawks.
-This was the first of his 450 career goals.
+Peter Stastny scored his first of 405 NHL goals in the Quebec Nordiques’ 7-4 loss at the Chicago Blackhawks.

-A year and one day after signing his first NHL contract, Tim Kerr scored the first goal of his NHL career, in the Flyers’ 6-1 win over the visiting Whalers.
-He went on to score 303 goals during his time in Philadelphia.
+A year and one day after signing his first NHL contract, Tim Kerr scored the first goal of his NHL career in the Flyers’ 6-1 win over the visiting Whalers.
+He scored 303 goals during his time in Philadelphia.

 This was a huge night for Anders Hedberg, as he scored four goals and added two assists in the Rangers’ 7-6 victory against the Red Wings.

 Finally, Boston Bruins’ forward Don Marcotte scored twice, including the 200th goal of his NHL career, in a 7-7 tie with the Jets.
 This was the highest-scoring draw in franchise history.

 Odds & Ends

 On Oct.
 26, 1978, Mario Lessard made his NHL debut and led the Kings to a 6-0 victory in Buffalo.
 He became the 14th goaltender in league history to earn a shutout in his first game.
 He went on to record four of his nine career shutouts during his rookie season.